ToadyGamer/ToadyGamer/README.md

 - 👋 Hi, I’m @ToadyGamer
 - 👀 I’m interested in dev
-- 🌱 I’m currently learning unity and the dev
+- 🌱 I’m currently learning unity and C#
 - 💞️ I’m looking to collaborate on ... me...
-- 📫 Reach me with floriancastellier@gmail.com
+- 📫 Reach me at floriancastellier@gmail.com

 <!---
 ToadyGamer/ToadyGamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.